ajayeeralla/real-or-random-auth-proofs-coq/README.md

 ### Machine-checked Proofs

-The directory machine-checked-proofs contains proofs of security properties, real-or-random secrecy of the Diffie-Hellman protocol, and authentication of the Station-to-Station protocol, written in Coq.
+The directory machine-checked-proofs contains proofs of security properties, real-or-random secrecy of the Diffie-Hellman protocol, and authentication of the Station-to-Station protocol, and are written in Coq.

 ### Prerequisites